2023 Most Popular Film, Video & Photographic Arts Bachelor's Degree Schools in New Jersey

 Of the 43 students majoring in film at FDU, 53% are male and 47% are female.

-A rank of #3 on this year’s list means Rutgers University - New Brunswick is a great place for film, video and photographic arts students working on their bachelor’s degree.
-Located in the small city of New Brunswick, Rutgers New Brunswick is a public school with a very large student population.
+The in-demand bachelor’s degree programs at Rutgers University - New Brunswick helped the school earn the #3 place on this year’s ranking of the most popular film, video and photographic arts schools in New Jersey.
+Located in the city of New Brunswick, Rutgers New Brunswick is a public school with a very large student population.

 About 46% of the students majoring in film at the school are women while 54% are male.

-Read full report on Film, Video & Photographic Arts at Rutgers University - New Brunswick
+Full Film, Video & Photographic Arts at Rutgers University - New Brunswick Report

 About 55% of the students majoring in film at the school are women while 45% are male.